-14.3 Elaboration of a block, package, or subprogram header
+14.3 Elaboration of a block, package, subprogram or protected type header

 Elaboration of a block header consists of the elaboration of the generic clause, the generic map aspect, the port clause, and the port map aspect.
-Similarly, elaboration of a package header consists of the elaboration of the generic clause and the generic map aspect; and elaboration of a subprogram header consists of the

-IEEE Std 1076-2008 elaboration of the generic clause equivalent to the generic list of the subprogram header and the generic map aspect.
+Similarly, elaboration of a package header consists of the elaboration of the generic clause and the generic map aspect; elaboration of a protected type header consists of the elaboration of the generic clause and the generic map aspect; and elaboration of a subprogram header consists of the elaboration of the generic clause equivalent to the generic list of the subprogram header and the generic map aspect.